gdraheim/docker-systemctl-replacement/README.md

 ## Something is not implemented

 Although this script has been developed for quite a time, it does only implement a limited number of commands.
-At it should still be considered in a Beta state.
+And it should still be considered in a Beta state.
 In all the existing implementations the replacement should produce a similar output compared to SystemD's systemctl as a number